 Day 2: In the morning, visit Heydar Mosque, Heydar Aliyev Center, and Yasil Bazar.
 In the afternoon/evening, visit Yanar Dag and the Ateshgah of Baku.

-I always make sure to buy travel insurance before I go anywhere, and I highly encourage you to do so as well.
-It’s hard to predict what can happen during a trip and I always appreciate having a peace of mind.
-The service I use is World Nomads and I love their affordable prices, their amazing coverage, and their 24/7 on-call customer service.
-They also allow you to book or make claims online when you’re on the road, which I find super convenient!
+The service I use is World Nomads and they offer great prices, good coverage, and a 24/7 on-call customer service.
+They also allow you to book or make claims online when you’re on the road, which I find really helpful!

 Getting the Azerbaijan eVisa is a simple process.
-Citizens of 95 countries, including the US, UK, Canada, and all of the EU are eligible for the eVisa and can apply via https://evisa.gov.az/.
+Citizens of 95 countries, including the US, UK, Canada, and all of the EU are eligible for the eVisa.
+You can apply via https://evisa.gov.az/.

 The e-Visa costs $25 USD, let’s you stay in the country for 30 days, and can take up to 3 days to process, though I received mine in 24 hours.